How Workplace Mobility Is Redefining the Employee Experience

 In our State of Global Hiring Report, we shared that the rate of global hiring is increasing across all regions.
 The uptick in global hiring and mobility has helped increase diversity in the workplace by bringing workers together from various backgrounds, countries, and cultures.
 By embracing workplace mobility and diversity, companies can see more inclusive business leaders who tend to experience higher productivity, innovation, and employee engagement on their teams.

-Workplace mobility holds the power to create great employee experiences for your team members and bring you closer to your ideal business outcomes.
-But before you start the international hiring process, you need to ensure compliance with international employment laws.
+Workplace mobility can create great employee experiences for your team members and bring you closer to your ideal business outcomes.
+But before you start the international hiring process, you must ensure compliance with international employment laws.

 With Deel, you can hire workers in 150+ countries and use our Deel-owned entities in 80+ countries for a seamless process.
-We take care of everything for HR teams, from ensuring compliance with local laws and complex tax systems to managing global payroll.
+We handle everything for HR teams, from ensuring compliance with local laws and procuring the correct work visas and permits to managing global payroll and complex tax systems.